-Assessment workers should gather as much information as possible about a family's supports.
+Assessment caseworkers should gather as much information as possible about a family's supports.
 It may be easiest to collect this information while talking about demographic information with the family.
 Asking questions about relatives and those with which the family has regular contact is critical to ensuring the safety of children.
 When a family's natural supports have been engaged, they can be an invaluable resource for the family in providing safety to children long after the child welfare agency is no longer involved.
 When there are immediate safety concerns, including the use of a Temporary Safety Provider, having the conversation about relatives should happen sooner rather than later.
+PATH NC allows the caseworker to create a Genogram in the system to support building Safety Networks.

 Caretakers can be asked questions to elicit who has information about the family and the current situation.
 Additionally, questions should be asked to assist caretakers with identifying other supports who should be informed and can join the family's Safety Network and ensure the child(ren)'s safety.
-Questions include who helps them supervise their child(ren) and who would be called to help in the event of an emergency.
+Questions include